How to Restore Your Broken Relationships or Restore Your Marriage

 Save The Marriage was created to help you restore and rebuild your marriage.

-Affair Repair will help you heal the wounds opened up by infidelity.
+Survive The Affair will help you heal the wounds opened up by infidelity.

 It doesn’t matter if you are married, engaged or dating, your relationship will be tested at some point by a make or break issue.
 There is no perfect person or relationship so don’t assume that it’s just you.
 The more important matter is how you go about restoring relationships and in a marriage situation working on restoring your marriage before you either end up divorced or be forced to live each day, frustrated, hurt and looking for a way out.

 How to maintain a great relationship with our spouse, future spouse or significant other is not something that is taught as we are growing up.
 It’s for the most part on the job training and it’s only natural that mistakes get made along the way, causing us to look for ways to repair our broken relationship or marriage.

 Then we realize that not only were we not taught about being in a relationship but we also don’t have a clue about restoring broken relationships.
 So we try some of these common (but destructive) tactics, that end up slowly killing the relationship and pushing our partner further away, making restoring relationships much harder:

 - Trying to convince the other person to change

 - Promising him or her that you will change